Anthony96922/MiniRDS/README.md

 # MiniRDS

-Software RDS encoder with lots of features
+### This is the world's first open-source RDS2 encoder!

-This program generates a realtime RDS signal.
-It is capable of RDS2 using on up to 3 additional subcarriers.
+This program is designed for generating a realtime RDS signal.
+It is capable of RDS2 using up to 3 additional subcarriers.

 This is based on the RDS encoder from [Mpxgen](https://github.com/Anthony96922/mpxgen), which is currently not maintained.

 ![MiniRDS on Eton/Tecsun](doc/mpxgen.jpg)

+This software is currently used as the RDS encoder for KPSK in Los Angeles, CA, USA.

 #### Features
 - Low resource requirements